Inference on LATEs with covariates: LATEs with covariates

-In practice, the number of observations in each covariate-group is usually small, and the moments in \cref{lemm:latex} cannot be accurately estimated.
-This provides a researcher with two options.
-First, we can maintain the focus on the LATE parameters, and use an (estimated) propensity score to aggregate the covariate specific LATEs.
-However, the propensity score can be difficult to estimate and limited overlap produces substantial statistical challenges.
-To avoid having to estimate the propensity score, an attractive option is to rely on regression to estimate a weighted average of the covariate group specific LATEs as the parameter of interest, where the weights are automatically selected through the regression model that is specified.

-In this paper we focus on the regression approach.
-There are then several strategies for estimating the causal effect in \eqref{eq:param_interest}.
-First, we can make a parametric assumption that restricts how the covariates enter the model.
-The default option is to include the covariates linearly in the first and second stage. \citet{blandhol2022tsls} shows that if this parametric assumption is incorrect, then TSLS has no causal interpretation.
+In practice, the number of observations corresponding to each $X_i$ is usually small, and the moments in Lemma~\ref{lemm:latex} cannot be accurately estimated.
+Therefore, practitioners commonly rely on regression to estimate a weighted average of the covariate-specific LATEs as the parameter of interest, where the weights are automatically selected through the regression model that is specified.
+The default regression specification includes the covariates linearly in the first and second stage.
+However, \citet{blandhol2022tsls} show that if this parametric assumption is incorrect, then TSLS has no causal interpretation.

-To avoid parametric assumptions, a substantial and active literature considers semiparametric estimators \citep{abadie2003semiparametric}, or non-parametric estimators \citep{frolich2007nonparametric}.
-In particular, recent developments highlight the potential of machine learning techniques as non-parametric estimators for the effect of the controls on the outcome, endogenous treatment and instrumental variable, e.g.\ \citet{chernozhukov2018double}.
-However, these algorithms need to attain a particular convergence rate, and it is not immediately clear whether the required conditions are met under weak identification \citep{mikusheva2023weak}.

-Finally, we can saturate the specification as suggested by \citet{angrist1995two}.
-If we saturate, the two stage least squares estimator will only be consistent if the number of possible values of the covariate vector is fixed.
-However, say we have 10 binary controls, then this already gives us 1,024 possible values of the covariate vector.
-To accommodate cases with increasingly rich support of the covariates, we propose a new procedure that allows for reliable inference in saturated specifications.
-The only material additional assumption that we make is that in each covariate group there are at least two individuals for each value of the instrument.